Starter not working engine not cranking over?

 • 1 POST

-The engine on my 2000 ford explorer will sometimes not turn over when I try to start it.
-It has an anti theft key that works fine and the battery is fully charged.
-After waiting a while and after trying to start it repeatedely it will turn over and runs fine but will do it again.
-What is wrong?
+the engine on my 2000 ford explorer will sometimes not turn over when i try to start it. it has an anti theft key that works fine and the battery is fully charged. after waiting a while and after trying to start it repeatedely it will turn over and runs fine but will do it again. what is wrong?

-Thursday, December 31st, 2020 AT 8:53 AM (Merged)
+Dec 31, 2020 at 8:53 AM (Merged)

 2CARPRO JACK